-Students should begin to develop strategies for adding and subtracting decimals using concrete materials such as base-ten blocks and number lines.
-Students are just developing an understanding of simple decimals in meaningful contexts using concrete materials.
-They should record pictures of their work with the concrete materials.
-They should develop and use personal strategies for solving addition and subtraction problems, such as adding by counting on or subtracting by counting back to develop an understanding for regrouping with decimals and 4 apples are 7 apples).
+It is essential that students recognize that all of the properties and developed strategies for the addition and subtraction of whole numbers also apply to decimals.
+For example, adding or subtracting tenths (e.g., 3 tenths and 4 tenths are 7 tenths) is similar to adding or subtracting quantities of other items (e.g., 3 apples and 4 apples are 7 apples).
 This could be extended to addition with tenths that total more than one whole (e.g., 7 tenths and 4 tenths are 11 tenths or 1 and 1 tenth).
 The same is true with hundredths and thousandths.
 Rather than telling students to line up decimals vertically, or suggesting that they add zeroes, direct students to think about what each digit represents and what parts go together.
 For example, to add 1.625 and 0.34, a student might think using front-end addition, 1 whole, 9 (6 + 3) tenths, and 6 (2 + 4) hundredths, and 5 thousandths or 1.965.